vitiral/fiction-civboot/toll/healing1.md

 where Toll did find himself.

 So everyone started dying and eventually all contact with the surface was lost.
-The final reports had been images of empty cities, what few hadn't been nuked to glass.
+The final reports had been images of empty cities, what few hadn't been flattened.
 Oil wells spewing crude into the oceans.
 Fires across the earth with a blackened sky.
 Destruction.
 Death.
 Despair.
 Destruction.
 Death.
 Despair.

 "Destruction.
 Death.
 Despair.
 Destruction.
 Death.
 Despair."